mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 The adage that there is _"No silver bullet"_ is among the most frequently espoused programmer heuristics, and it's true that we have no tools that solve _every_ problem.
 In fact, we have many tools which solve no problem at all.
 Erlang was created to solve a _particular_ problem: distributed programming; as it so happens, most programming today involves distributed systems.

-When considering the proverbial impurities in the BEAM's metal, it turns out that you can squeeze a lot of performance and comfort from programming languages that ignore the central concerns of distributed programming, much like making simplifying assumptions can aid the clarity and conciseness of scientific or mathematical proofs at the expense of correctness and comprehensiveness.
+When considering the proverbial impurities in BEAM's metal, it turns out that you can squeeze a lot of performance and comfort from programming languages that ignore the central concerns of distributed programming, much like making simplifying assumptions can aid the clarity and conciseness of scientific or mathematical proofs at the expense of correctness and comprehensiveness.
 Sometimes this is an acceptable, or (more rarely) necessary exchange.
-This means that the BEAM is neither the most performant nor the most popular environment.
+This means that BEAM is neither the most performant nor the most popular environment.

 ### Soft-Real-Time

-A performance goal of the BEAM is that it aims to achieve "soft-real-time" performance.
+A performance goal of BEAM is that it aims to achieve "soft-real-time" performance.
 It's not suited to hard-real-time programs the way Rust is, for example.
 There is a cost to its concurrency semantics, low as it is, and it is a garbage-collected runtime.
 Because much of this overhead is designed to tolerate large-scale systems, there is an efficiency loss in scaling down to single-process environments where other garbage-collected languages will sometimes outperform Elixir or Erlang.

 The cost-benefit analysis becomes less grim when considering that, generally, performance constraints on the kinds of single-threaded, synchronous programs written in high-level languages are effectively inconsequential.
 If we can glue our operating systems together with Python, there's certainly no need to fear the performance of Elixir in these contexts.